God Used Homeless Person - To Save The Life Of Outreach Minister

 Any person could volunteer for the Holiday Outreach Activities, but had to agree to attend a mandatory training class.
 It was very important for everyone serving to know and understand about what it means to have the Heart of a Servant, and to also know how to diffuse any differences that might come up.

 This is just a synopsis of how the Ministry was started, and how we were able to serve thousands of hungry, homeless, needy, and displaced people of our communities.
-We never limited our serving to fair weather, we served in both rain and sunshine.
+We never limited our serving to fair weather, we served in both rain and sunshine, until we were blessed to moved the ministry into a 13 room building to serve more people.
 We made lasting relationships in the community because of our genuine love for the people of God, and it is no wonder God would reciprocate that type of love, through a homeless person - to me..
 I love what God has ordained through me, to be a help to those less fortunate.
-Hallelujah, and Praise the Lord!
+Hallelujah, and Praise the Lord Most High!!